What is CBD?

 Where is the hemp?

-Our CBD is made from Colorado-grown industrial hemp, as defined by the Farm Bill signed into law by President Obama on February 7, 2014.
+Our CBD is made from Colorado-grown industrial hemp.
 The CBD in Apis Mercantile products is manufactured to the highest industry standards and undergoes multiple tests to ensure potency and safety for maximum product efficacy.

 Apis Mercantile takes pride in manufacturing quality products that are compliant with the highest food-manufacturing standards.